kpn/kstreams/docs/serialization.md

         show_root_heading: true
         docstring_section_style: table
         show_bases: false
+        members:
+          -

+## Deserializers

 The other situation is when you consume from Kafka (or other brokers).
 Instead of dealing with `bytes`, you may want to receive in your function the `dict` ready to be used.
-For those cases, we need to use [middleware](https://kpn.github.io/kstreams/middleware/).
+For those cases, we need to use [middlewares](https://kpn.github.io/kstreams/middleware/).

+### Deserializers Middleware

 For example, we can implement a `JsonMiddleware`:

 ```python
 from kstreams import middleware, ConsumerRecord